Skip to content

 From insurance companies to oil and gas producers, to aviation and grocery stores, companies are impacted by volatile and severe weather.
 Unpredictable weather poses a risk to product input availability (water / crops), transportation of goods, infrastructure, and employee safety.
 “From 1970 to 2019, weather, climate and water hazards accounted for… 74% of all reported economic losses,” (public.wmo.int).

 Unfortunately, these are issues that will not go away any time soon.
 In fact, we can only expect them to get worse.
 “The nine years from 2013 through 2021 rank among the 10 warmest years on record,” (climate.gov).
-Looking at developing warming temperature trends, climate change will progress more, leading to more unpredictable and damaging severe weather events.
+Looking at developing warming temperature trends, our atmosphere will change more, leading to more unpredictable and damaging severe weather events.
 While the occurrence of severe weather events is inevitable, governments and businesses can access better data and modeling to optimize their response plans and decrease risk for their stakeholders.

 X